pulsar-edit/pulsar-edit.github.io/docs/blog/20230209-mauricioszabo-tree-sitter-part-1.md

 That's where the problems begin.
 The new versions of tree-sitter are changing the AST in a way that Atom (or Pulsar) does not support.
-The second problem is this remapping: currently, it uses some patter in CSON files, with some kind of "CSS selector"-based metalanguage.
+The second problem is this remapping: currently, it uses some pattern in CSON files, with some kind of "CSS selector"-based metalanguage.
 CSON is basically a YAML version of JSON and it only works in Atom (and now in Pulsar)...